picaq/wwcsf-algos/topics/big-O.md

         return True
     ```

 2. With a partner, discuss a lower bound, an upper bound, and a tight bound on a trip you take often, such as a commute.
 What factors determine your estimated travel time for each analysis?
-How do these relate to the concepts of best case, worst case, and average case run time?
+For the tight bound, what factors did you consider?

 3. Write an code block that runs in O(n<sup>2</sup>), and another code block that runs in O(n).
 Can you alter the second code block so that it is slower than the first code block for some number x, 0 < n <= x?